National Numeracy: Work and campaigns

 On 30 October 2014 National Numeracy CEO Mike Ellicock was featured on an edition of ITV's Tonight documentary programme The Trouble With Numbers.
 Mike Ellicock spoke about cultural and attitudinal problems preventing people from succeeding in maths.

 In 2014, National Numeracy launched the National Numeracy Challenge, a free online tool which allows users to assess their numeracy level and access resources to help them improve.
 By December 2020, 340,000 people had registered on the National Numeracy Challenge.

 During the 2014-15 FA Cup season, BBC Sport and BBC Learning worked with National Numeracy on Maths of the Day, a series of films shown across the BBC, as well as accompanying content on the BBC iWonder website, exploring maths in football.
 The films featured former footballer and commentator Robbie Savage and Countdown co-host Rachel Riley among others.
 In March 2015, there was also a Maths of the Day live event on BBC Radio 5 Live in which National Numeracy's Mike Ellicock and Rachel Riley talked about the importance of maths skills.
 It also included a feature from A Question of Sport in which team captains Phil Tufnell and Matt Dawson took part in a sport-related maths quiz with the audience, which was also made available on the BBC Radio 5 Live website.

 In February 2015, National Numeracy made a complaint on Twitter about a L'Oreal Paris print advertising campaign, featuring Oscar-winning actress Helen Mirren, which included the tagline "Age is just a number and maths was never my thing".
 L'Oreal responded to the complaint, tweeting in reply "Thanks for raising this, we hadn't meant it to be interpreted this way.
 We're changing it right away and you'll see new ads soon."
 Speaking to BBC News about the change, National Numeracy's Mike Ellicock said "Throwaway remarks about being 'no good at maths' are so easy to make and so damaging in the way they normalise negative attitudes.
 It's unusual for a company to recognise and remedy their error in the way that L'Oreal have, so we really appreciate their response."

 In 2017, the National Numeracy Challenge incorporated a series of resources to help people build their confidence and a positive attitude towards numbers.

-National Numeracy Day 2025 will take place on 21 May for the eighth year running.
+National Numeracy Day 2026 will take place on 20 May for the ninth year running.
 This annual campaign celebrates numbers and how they are used in everyday life.
 The first National Numeracy Day launched 16 May 2018.
 The founding supporter was KPMG and the Day was covered widely in the media.

 In 2020 National Numeracy launched the first Number Confidence Week to focus on the role of attitudes and confidence as barriers to using numbers in daily life.
 In 2024 Number Confidence Week took place 4–8 November.